List of The Fosters characters: Lena Adams Foster

-Lena Elizabeth Adams Foster (season 1–present) is Stef's wife, Brandon's stepmother, and the other children's adoptive/foster mother.
-While neither she or Stef are really the dominant one in their relationship, Lena has a more motherly nature.
-She is good with kids and tries often to reason with her kids more so than punish them, despite Stef's usually "quick to act" nature.
-She is the biracial vice principal of the charter school the kids attend.
-In episode 8, she and Stef get into a fight about Lena wanting to be married and never discussing it, showing that while she is more a lover than a fighter she will defend herself, but more so around Stef than anyone else.
+Lena Elizabeth Adams Foster (seasons 1–5) is the biracial vice principal of the charter school the kids attend.
+She's Stef's wife, Brandon's stepmother, and the other children's adoptive/foster mother.
+She is good with kids, and often tries to reason with her kids more so than punish them, in contrast to Stef's often "quick to act" nature.
 It was Lena who decided to take Callie in after she was released from the juvenile detention center.
-Lena is very aware of the people around her and takes on the role of caring mother to all of the kids.
-She is artificially inseminated with co-worker Timothy's sperm, desiring to have a biological child of her own, and finds out she is pregnant shortly afterwards in the season 1 finale.
+Lena is very aware of the people around her.
+At the end of season 1, she is artificially inseminated with co-worker Timothy's sperm desiring to have a biological child of her own, and finds out she is pregnant shortly afterwards in the season 1 finale.
 However, in season 2, she is diagnosed with life-threatening pre-eclampsia and, consequently, loses the baby.